shreeyajoshi2013/AWS_Data_Engineering_Spotify_Data/README.md

 ### Main activities
 * Integrating with Spotify API and extracting the data
 * Using AWS S3 to store the files
-* Deploying codes on AWS Lambda for Data Extraction and Transformation
+* Deploying Python codes on AWS Lambda for Data Extraction, Transformation and Loading
-* Adding trigger to schedule and run the function automatically
+* Adding triggers to schedule and run the functions automatically
-* Building Data Catalogs of data files using AWS Glue
+* Building Data Catalogs of the data files using AWS Glue crawlers
 * Analysing the tables using SQL in Athena